blupee19/Scalvage/README.md

 ## 🚀 Installation & Running
 To play Scalvage:
-2. Extract the downloaded files.
+1. Extract the downloaded files.
-3. Run `Scalvage.exe` (Windows) or the appropriate executable for your platform.
+2. Run `Scalvage.exe` (Windows) on your PC and play!

 ## 🛠️ Tech Stack
 - **Game Engine:** Unity